smlhelp/book/src/concepts/poly.md

 from non-equality types, among others.
 Thus, the `=` operator actually has type `''a * ''a -> bool`, so as to only work on compatible types.

+**NOTE:** Note that the polymorphism demonstrated by `length` is of a different flavor than that of `+`, `*`, or other overloaded functions.
+The overloading of basic arithmetic functions to work on ints and reals is more in line with what might be referred to as "ad hoc" polymorphism, which is merely the compatibility of a single operator with several possibly heterogeneous implementations, with the precise implementation being chosen by context (such as type, in this case).
+It is thus important to note that while parametric polymorphism identifies a single, _general_ implementation with many types, ad hoc polymorphism identifies several different implementations with different use cases.
+Ad hoc polymorphism is noticeably more inelegant than parametric polymorphism, but it is useful in the cases that you only have a small subset of types to extend an operator to.

 ## Type Inference
-When we omit explicit type annotations, SML needs to do a little more work to determine the type of the expressions that we are using.
+Duiring compilation, SML will often need to determine exactly what the type of the expression that we are looking at.
 This is not so different of a problem than type-checking, however.
 On a high level, SML simply assigns everything a very general type, and then begins looking at clues from the context so as to narrow down what the "most general type" is.
 By "most general type", we usually mean the most general type an expression can have, meaning that we do not use specific instances of polymorphic expressions, but just the polymorphic type itself.
 It is valid to say that the `length` function has type `int list -> int`, but its most general type is `'a list -> int`.

 > **[Type Inference]** A procedure employed by type systems to _infer_ the type
 > of expressions and functions, even when not explicitly given those types.